GuillaumeMougeot/biom3d/README.md

 All of the hyper-parameters are defined in the configuration file.
 The configuration files are stored in Python format in the `configs` folder.
 You can create a new config file by copy/paste one of the existing ones and by adapting the parameters defined below.
 For instance, copy/paste and rename `unet_pancreas.py` in the same folder and open this Python script with your favourite text editor.

 There are two types of hyper-parameters in the configuration file: builder parameters and modules parameters.

+#### Builder parameters

 Builder parameters are written as follows: `NAME=value`.
 The dataset builder parameters must be adapted to your own dataset and the Auto-config builder parameters value can be set with the pre-processing values.
 The rest of the builder parameters is optional.

 Here is the exhaustive list of builder parameters: